Praise be to Allah.

 O Allah, send your blessings (salah) and peace upon our leader Muhammad and upon his family

 There are so many more benefits to reading the selawat that only calls us to increase it in our daily routines.
-For a further read on the topic, read our article on How To Love Prophet Muhammad S.A.W.

 There are so many opportunities for us to follow the Prophet s.a.w. because almost all parts of his life are relatable to our current conditions.
 Allah s.w.t. knows us more than we know our true selves.
-Which is why we are told to take Rasulullah as our model or example.
+This is why we are told to take Rasulullah as our model or example.
 Allah wants the best for us.

 إِنَّ اللَّهَ وَمَلَائِكَتَهُ يُصَلُّونَ عَلَى النَّبِيِّ يَا أَيُّهَا الَّذِينَ آَمَنُوا صَلُّوا عَلَيْهِ وَسَلِّمُوا تَسْلِيمًا